SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

     user: user
     password: password
     protocol: SASL_SSL
-  # Avro Schema Registry (optional).
-The registry is used within all consumers and providers that are configured for accordingly.
-  schemaRegistry:
-     - server: schema-registry
-       port: 9000
   # Map with consumer configurations.
 The key is used as name/id to address the configuration within the code.
   consumers:
     # id/name of the consumer configuration